istoff/snippetManager/readme.md

 ## 🛠️ Advanced Features

+### Auto-Save
+Your snippets automatically save to browser storage as you work:
+- ✅ **Continuous saving**: Every create, edit, or delete action auto-saves
+- ✅ **Auto-loading**: Snippets reload automatically when you reopen the app
+- ✅ **Browser persistence**: Data persists across browser sessions
+- ⚠️ **Single browser**: Storage is specific to each browser/device

 ### Auto-Export
 Enable auto-export to automatically save your collection after each change:
 1. Click "Auto" button